-Final Verdict: 4.9/5.
+Final Verdict: 4.7/5.
 Thanks to its partnerships with Sprint and Verizon, Ting has excellent coverage, but is much cheaper than either.
-The only downside is that you have to buy your phone upfront from Ting, which can cost hundreds of dollars.
+The only downside is that buying a new phone with Ting is unsubsidized and can cost hundreds of dollars.

 Review by Dan Arrington.
 Google +